 - Don't wait until the last minute, as technical delays may prevent your submission from going through.
 Submissions received even 1 minute past the deadline cannot be accepted. - Make sure you submit the proper file, in the proper format, to the proper folder.
 If you've submitted the wrong file, or a file in a format other than what was required (including corrupted files), or if you submitted to the wrong folder, we cannot accept your submission.
-We'll only mark the most recent submission in a folder, so if you notice you've made a mistake, just re-submit (as long as it's before the deadline).
+We'll only mark the most recent submission in a folder, so if you notice you've made a mistake, that's okay; just re-submit the correct file (as long as it's before the deadline).